Exports jump but we're still in deficit

 The country's seasonally adjusted current account balance was a $7.1 billion deficit in the June 2022 quarter, down $1.7b from the previous quarter.

-The deficit was revealed in Stats NZ data published this morning.

-The country's annual current account deficit was $27.8b in the year to June 30.
+Despite the deficit narrowing in the autumn and early winter, the country's annual current account deficit was $27.8b in the year to June 30.

 That equated to 7.7 per cent of GDP, Stats NZ said.
+One year ago, the deficit equated to just 3.4 per cent of GDP.

+And the deficit revealed today in Stats NZ data was at levels approaching pre-Covid records.

+The biggest annual current account deficit before the pandemic was $14.7b in 2008, amounting at the time to 7.8 per cent of GDP.

 In the June quarter, the seasonally adjusted goods deficit shrank by $737 million to $2.2b.